jaykishan12-cs/Rock-Paper-Scissor-Game/README.md

 # Rock-Paper-Scissor-Game
-this is the Rock Paper Scissor Game built using HTML CSS AND JS
+This is the Rock Paper Scissor Game built using HTML CSS AND JS